-I’m an artist, illustrator and designer working in a beautiful bayside town near Melbourne, Australia.
+I’m an illustrator working in a beautiful bayside town near Melbourne, Australia.
 My illustrations and designs focus on colour, character and story.
 I have been illustrating for publishers and businesses since 2011.
 When I’m not drawing and designing I love to sew and cycle.

 How can I help you?

 We can work together starting with your project ideas.
-I create illustrations, patterns, logos or motifs for almost any use.
+I create illustrations, and surface patterns for almost any use.
 Are you planning an important event or setting up a business?
 We can collaborate to create a colour palette and motifs to enhance the experience for your guests or customers.

 What is Surface Pattern Design?